chen-zirui/PoCAdaptation/README.md

 📦 We have uploaded the **complete replication package to Docker Hub**:  [Docker Hub Repository](https://hub.docker.com/repository/docker/chenzirui118/diffploit/general).

-💰 Running the experiments using this package required only **CNY ¥2** in total and reproduced results that are **nearly identical to those reported in the paper in a single run**.
+💰 Running the experiments using this package required only **CNY ¥2**.

 🎉 **If you find Diffploit useful, please consider giving us a ⭐ Star!**

+⏱️ With Docker, the setup of Diffploit can be completed **within 5 minutes**.

 ## 🔍 Overview